top of page

 This means:

-If you already have Mexican residency that is about to expire, you should plan to secure your cita at least one month before the expiration date + three weeks for the system restriction.
+• If you already have Mexican residency that is about to expire, plan to secure your cita at least one month before the expiration date + three weeks for the system restriction.
 In practice, this means you’ll be checking and booking almost two months ahead of time.

 If you miss it — don’t panic.
 It’s not always the end.
 You can still go directly to the immigration office, explain your situation at the information desk, and if there’s a free slot that day, they may add you manually.